 Also… when reaching out to these platforms, it’s always a good idea to use the email address that’s included in your podcast’s RSS feed.
-This helps them determine that you are indeed with the podcast and have the authority to make decisions for the podcasts.
+This helps them determine that you are indeed associated with the podcast and have the authority to make decisions for the podcast.

 Just a little trick!